Editor’s Update: Mar 2020

 More push-up variations, YAY!
 These ones are fun, though, and they always make me feel like a combination of Superman and a buff Cross-fitter.
 Plus, doing these in the presence of others (like in the park) always elicits awe-struck glances from impressed passersby.

-Exercise Alternative/Too Difficult: I thought very hard about this alternative, as I really don’t want to recommend just doing normal push-ups.
-(How creative, Lexis!
-Thanks!
-Would’ve never thought about NORMAL push-ups!!)
-(1) To reduce the impact of this exercise, try resting on your knees instead of your toes.
-(2) You can also perform this against a wall: stand, facing a sturdy wall, feet about an arms-length away.
+Exercise Alternative/Too Difficult: (1) To reduce the impact of this exercise, try resting on your knees instead of your toes.
+(2) Alternatively, perform this against a wall: stand, facing a sturdy wall, feet about an arms-length away.
 Then, lean in, arms bent, biceps flexed, with hands flat on the wall, and push off forcefully.
 Allow yourself to fall forwards again towards the wall, catching yourself with bent arms.

 Workout Move #6: Triceps Dips (18 reps x 3 sets)

-This move works the muscular area on the back of the arms, called the triceps; I’ve heard them referenced before as “bingo wings”- think of the older ladies at bingo waving their winning card in the air as their loose triceps area flaps in the wind – Ha Ha!
-Anyway, in order to have strong, toned arms, it is important to not only workout your biceps and shoulders but pay a bit of attention to the lesser-known muscles as well.
+This portion of our upper body and core workout trains the muscular area on the back of the arms, called the triceps, otherwise known as “bingo wings!”
+In order to have strong, toned arms, it is important to not only workout your biceps and shoulders but pay a bit of attention to the lesser-known muscles as well.

 Exercise Alternate/Too Easy: (1) To add difficulty to this move, balance your feet on a foam roller or medicine ball.
 (2) You can also set a weight plate on your tummy while completing your reps to increase resistance.